ez8-co/xpjson/README.md

   - **Compiler-friendly**: upward support old version of C++, and forward support for new features.
 - **High-performance & high-concurrency** aimed.
 - **100K scenario** validated till now in commercial distributed application service.
+- **Elegant casting** between types, like string to integer, string to float, integer to string, and etc.
+- **NULL** in string value supports.

 ### Examples